Free SPSS Alternatives: An Overview (2026)

 Step 1: Export Your SPSS Data to Excel or CSV

 In IBM SPSS, open your dataset and go to File > Save As.
 From the "Save as type" dropdown, select Excel (.xlsx) or CSV (*.csv).
 Click Save.
-Both formats are fully supported by DataStatPro and preserve all variable names and data values.
+Both formats preserve all variable names and data values and are fully compatible with DataStatPro.

 Tip: Export as Excel (.xlsx) to preserve multiple data sheets if needed.